jsotiro/ActivitiDataModelGenerator/README.md

 sql=select * from %s limit 1
 # Use this if the source database is Oracle
 #sql=select * from {%s} WHERE ROWNUM<=1
-# Use this if the source database is SQL Server & Access
+# Use this if the source database is MS SQL Server
 #sql=select TOP 1 * from {%s}
 ```

 For MySQL, all you have to do is change the url to point to your database and supply the correct user name and password.
 For other RDBMS you need to specificy the driver class.
 The utility uses SELECT statements based on the sql template, to get metadata.
-The active one "sql=select * from %s limit 1
-" will work for MySQL For Oracle, MSQL Acess
+The active one "sql=select * from %s limit 1" will work for MySQL, SQL Lite, Postgress and H2
+For Oracle, MS SQL Server comment out the one above and enable the appropriate one.
+Please ensure that the URL configures the connection to use the required database/schema.

 ##  Import the generated model in Activiti

 Once the json file is generated import it as follows

-1. Import Model
-2. Edit
-3. Ensure Data source
-4. Save
+1. From the kickstarter app click on Data Models and then imporr

+2. Select the file you need and click Ok
+3. The data model is imported but the datasource will most likely be invalid.
+Click on the Data Model Editor, select the datasource and save

+4. If the data source has not been created, you can always go to Identity/Tenant/Data Sources created one, save it, and then do 3.

 ##  Other Notes
 Currently Activiti 1.5 supports 3 types String, Number, Date.
 All other database custom types are mapped as String to allow successful generation and import.